cyberjunky/home-assistant-config/README.md

 **Server**

-My setup is running on Ubuntu 18.04.1 (bionic) inside Docker on a i5 CPU powered mainboard with passive cooling, so no noise.
+My setup is running on a custom build server using passive cooling running Ubuntu 18.04.1 (bionic) 64 bits.
-Nowadays I would buy a Intel NUC I guess, but the hardware was there and is performing well.
+Nowadays I would buy a Intel NUC I guess, but the hardware was there already and is performing well.
+You can find detailed build instructions [here](https://github.com/cyberjunky/home-assistant-config/blob/master/docs/server/INSTALL.md).

+**Home Assistant**

-I'm using the HASS.io image, simply because it's easy to maintain and I can focus on all the other stuff.
+I'm using the Hass.io image running inside docker, simply because it's easy to maintain so I can focus on all the other stuff.

-I will include the basic steps to get all above installed soon.
+I will include the steps to get all installed soon.

-## Hardware Used

-**Server**

-Motherboard
-Processor Intel i5
-16GB memory
-ATA Samsung SSD 860 (500GB)

 ## Screenshots